Spencer Torkelson Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace the league.
+- The pitching staff for the Twins has a collective 9.5 K/9, the first-best in MLB.

-- The Twins' 3.61 team ERA ranks third across all MLB pitching staffs.
+- The Twins have a 3.56 team ERA that ranks third among all league pitching staffs.

-- Twins pitchers combine to surrender 70 home runs (one per game), the fifth-fewest in the league.
+- The Twins surrender the second-fewest home runs in baseball (70 total, one per game).

-- De Leon takes the mound for his first start of the season for the Twins.

 © 2023 Data Skrive.
 All rights reserved.